 - Cone Beam CT creates high-quality 3-D images of your soft tissues, nerves, and bones to help dentists in tooth implant procedures

 - Magnetic Resonance Imaging (MRI) takes a 3-D view of the oral cavity including your jaw and teeth to evaluate soft tissues

-This list is not exhaustive, other types of specialized intraoral and extraoral radiographs not mentioned.
+This list is not exhaustive, other types of specialized intraoral and extraoral radiographs are not mentioned.
 Both types of x-rays can be vital in helping your dentists create a comprehensive dental care plan and treatment specifically tailored for you.
-Hopefully this gives you a clear picture (pun intended) of how important x-rays are in making your dentist’s work more straightforward, and your smile brighter.
+Hopefully, this gives you a clear picture (pun intended) of how important x-rays are in making your Airdrie dentist’s work more straightforward, and your smile brighter.